dynatrace-oss/eBPF-Discovery/README.md

 **Output data**

 The output data model is defined in [service.proto file](libebpfdiscoveryproto/ebpfdiscoveryproto/service.proto).
 Incoming HTTP requests are aggregated into services by unique PID and endpoint.
-Additionaly, services have counters describing how many internal and external clients have connected to them.
+Additionally, services have counters describing how many internal and external clients have connected to them.
 Discovered services are popped from the program in a specified time interval, serialized to JSON format and sent to the program's standard output, i.e.:
 ```
 {"service":[{"pid":172613,"endpoint":"127.0.0.1:8000/","internalClientsNumber":1}]}